surinder2000/deploy-web-on-aws-using-terraform/README.md

             }
         }

-* Code fior launching EC2 instance and configure apache webserver
+* Code for launching EC2 instance and configure apache webserver

         resource "aws_instance" "web" {
             depends_on = [